-Under the Management Agreement, subject to the supervision of the Board, the Manager provides management services, including providing the services of the Chairman, Chief Executive Officer and President of the General Partner, to the managed entities, which includes: (i) us, (ii) SPII, and (iii) certain entities that the Manager designates as a managed entity from time to time.
+Under the Management Agreement, subject to the supervision of the Board, the Manager provides management services, including providing the services of the Executive Chairman and President of the General Partner, to the managed entities, which includes: (i) us, (ii) SPII, and (iii) certain entities that the Manager designates as a managed entity from time to time.

-On November 23, 2011, the Company entered into the Third Amended and Restated Agreement of Limited Partnership of the Company, dated as of July 14, 2009, to, among other things, amend the existing limited partnership agreement to provide for the incentive compensation to be paid to Manager pursuant to the Third Amended and Restated Management Agreement.
+On November 23, 2011, the Company entered into the Third Amended and Restated Agreement of Limited Partnership of the Company, dated as of July 14, 2009, to amend the existing limited partnership agreement to provide, among other things, for the incentive compensation to be paid to Manager pursuant to the Third Amended and Restated Management Agreement.